JetBrains/kotlin-web-site/docs/topics/numbers.md

 Exceptions are cases when you create a nullable number reference such as `Int?` or use generics.
 In these cases numbers are boxed in Java classes `Integer`, `Double`, and so on.

-Note that nullable references to the same number can be different objects:
+Note that nullable references to the same number can refer to different objects:

 ```kotlin
 fun main() {